 5. Can gather a lot of irrelevant data

 Open-ended questions enable the customers to provide freestyle answers in their own words and every person has his own way of expressing his/her feelings.
 So, it is always a higher possibility to capture irrelevant data which may not be useful for the business.

-To sum up, we can say that if you want to have exact customer insights about their feelings, attitudes and perspectives towards your products, services and the organization; open-ended questions can serve the purpose.
+To sum up, we can say that if you want to have exact customer insights about their feelings, attitudes and perspectives towards your products, services and the organization; open-ended questions can serve the purpose just as line managers are taught to use open questions to encourage their team members to open up.
 But if you want to quickly obtain quantitative statistics of your customer feedback, open-ended questions are not a good choice.
 An ideal survey would have a mix of both open-ended and close-ended questions.
 Read here about advantages and disadvantages of closed-ended questions.